jackyzha0/quartz/content/02 - Project/Data Science/Convolutional Neural Network.md

 This can be described as a **SE-ResNet** module using the **Standard SE block**.
 In a lot of implementations found online, FC layers are implemented with convolution layers.
 Let's compare it to the models proposed by the author of the paper:
 ![[Pasted image 20231025222138.png | center ]]

-***What is the purpose of Squeeze and Excitation Block?*** Refer to the resources below for in-depth description.
+**What is the intuition behind of Squeeze and Excitation Blocks?**
+Refer to the resources below for in-depth description.
 Below is a take on the **intuition** behind SE networks.

 The Squeeze-and-Excitation (SE) block is a building block used in deep convolutional neural networks to enhance the modeling of channel-wise relationships in feature maps.
 It was introduced as a mechanism to adaptively recalibrate the importance of different channels in a convolutional layer.
 This helps the network to focus on more informative channels and improve overall feature representation.